Agenda Week Interviews our CEO

 The Good Search CEO Krista Bradford was quoted in an Agenda Week article, an excerpt of which is copied below.
 Agenda Week asked her about the use of Moneyball in Recruiting.

 Boards of Directors Recruit Using ‘Moneyball’ Tactics

-Human resources information systems that give companies reams of data about employees’ tenure, trajectories and retention patterns, plus years’ worth of executive assessments, are giving rise to new insights in talent development and CEO hiring.
+Human resources information systems that give companies reams of data about employees’ tenure, trajectories, and retention patterns, plus years’ worth of executive assessments, are giving rise to new insights into talent development and CEO hiring.